The Cardington Community Food Pantry is now operating out of our new location at 128 Flint St. in Cardington.

 Is there a cost to shop at the pantry?
 No, there is no cost for the food we provide to hungry families we serve.

 How do I shop?
 We utilize wonderful volunteers to assist as you come through the pantry.
 Through our signage and volunteers, we advise about what foods are available.
-Our volunteers also can push shopping carts and take your bags to your vehicle for those who need a little extra assistance.

 Can I visit other food pantries in the local area?
 Yes, you can shop at other food pantries in the area per their guidelines.